MarcusFulbright/Validate/docs/BlankValues.md

 * it is an empty string
 * a string composed only of white space

-This means that by default things like the following values are *not* considered blank by default:
+This means that the following values are *not* considered blank by default:
 * (int) 0
 * (float) 0.00
 * (bool) false